StrategyComics Chapter 4: Nurture Blueprint

 Without a Nurture Blueprint, you (or your production team) will quickly run into questions like:

 Without a blueprint, teams have to "figure it out" as they go.
-Which is a shame, as that usually leads to slower prouction, generic emails or sequences, fragmented messaging, unnecessary revisions, weaker overall implementation, and more production cost than necessary.
+Which is a shame, as that usually leads to slower production, generic emails or sequences, fragmented messaging, unnecessary revisions, weaker overall implementation, and more production cost than necessary.

 With a blueprint, teams are able to see exactly what to do, for each nurture asset or system required.